Prescott, Arizona Campus

 LOCATION: Prescott, Arizona (mile-high elevation).
 Two hours from Phoenix and the Grand Canyon.
 High desert climate, exceptional flying conditions, extraordinary natural environment.

 STUDENTS: Approximately 1,850 students from 50 states and 25 countries — seven percent international, 19 percent female.

 AVERAGE CLASS SIZE: 21

 RESIDENCE OPTIONS: Three distinctive co-ed residential centers, including newly renovated Mingus Mountain Residence Halls and Thumb Butte Complex, our latest addition exclusively for freshmen (47% of students live on campus).

-ATHLETICS: member of NAIA-CALPAC Conference, fielding nine intercollegiate teams: men's and women’s cross country, soccer, and golf; men's wrestling; women’s softball and volleyball.
+ATHLETICS: Independent member of NAIA-CALPAC Conference, fielding eleven intercollegiate teams: men's and women’s soccer, men's and women's golf, men's and women's cross country, women's softball, women's volleyball, and men's wrestling.
 Numerous intramural teams and club sports are also available.

 CAMPUS: 539 acres, including academic, residential, and recreational resources.

 FACILITIES: New Academic Complex, home to an advanced weather center and meteorology suite, computer design lab, and classrooms; Aerospace Experimental and Fabrication Building; state-of-the-art engineering and wind tunnel labs; aviation safety center with crash lab, advanced flight simulators; flight line with an extensive fleet of training aircraft a short distance from campus.
 A new Dining Hall opened in early 2008, and the new Haas Interfaith Chapel opened in Fall 2008.
 Another recent addition to campus is the Christine and Steven F. Udvar-Hazy Library and Learning Center.